The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Additional Probing Details

 \section{Additional Probing Details}

-Over the duration of $1000$ games, we collect a probing dataset $\mathcal{D} = \{x^{(i)}, y^{(i)}\}$.
-The probing datasets map the activations of an agent to a label $z$.
-A \textit{probe} then is a function $g: f_l(x) \to \hat{z}$ and trained on $\mathcal{D}$ where $f$ is a neural network and $f_l(x)$ is the intermediate representation of $x$ at layer $l$.
-In our case, we train simple logistic regressions.
+Over the duration of $5,000$ games, we collected a probing dataset $\mathcal{D} = \{x^{(i)}, y^{(i)}\}$.
+The probing datasets maps the activations of an agent to a label $z$.
+A \textit{probe} is a function $g: f_l(x) \to \hat{z}$ and that is trained on $\mathcal{D}$ where $f$ is a neural network and $f_l(x)$ is the intermediate representation of $x$ at layer $l$.
 We always probe before the action head of our agent.
 As highlighted in the main text, during all experiments, we train one and evaluate it on a hold-out test set $\mathcal{D}_{\text{test}} \subset \mathcal{D}$.
-Additionally, note that many of these tasks feature imbalanced datasets since the does-not-know label is far more likely to occur than any other label.
-We correct for that by weighing the loss per class and subsampling the does-not-know label to the largest other class.
-During all experiments, we train one probe per card -- 9 in total -- and average the scores computed on a hold-out test over all 9.
+During all experiments, we trained one probe per position (81 total, 12 seeds = 972 probes) and averaged the scores computed on a hold-out test over all probes.
+In the main text, we experiment with probing all cards (no matter if they have been observed).
+In \autoref{fig:probingSPvsXP_opened} and \autoref{fig:probingSPvsXP_unopened} we show the opened versus unopened cards distinction.